 Spouses and former spouses have rights to make ﬁnancial claims against each other by applying to the court for orders for any or all of the following:

 These rights can only be brought to an end in two ways.
 The ﬁrst and most usual way is by a court order.
-Where one or both spouses do not wish to proceed with ﬁnancial claims then, provided the court agrees that such an order would be appropriate, an order can be made dismissing their ﬁnancial claims.
+Where one or both spouses do not wish to proceed with ﬁnancial claims then, provided the court agrees that such an order would be appropriate, a financial consent order can be made dismissing their ﬁnancial claims.